larryhastings/correlate/README.md

     You may need to experiment with both to find out what works well for you.
 * Multiply your fuzzy score by itself.
 Squaring or even cubing a fuzzy score will preserve high scores and attenuate low scores.
-  Note that the scoring algorithm for fuzzy key matches already *cubes* the fuzzy score.
+  Note however that the scoring algorithm for fuzzy key matches already *cubes* the fuzzy score.
 Additional multiplying of the score by itself is probably unnecessary in most cases.